An interview with Tim Kirkland, Eastern Region Sales Manager – Brandtjen & Kluge, LLC.

 Kluge’s online video library features folder gluer demonstrations of a variety of products converted on our equipment, in a range of configurations.
 Watch them today and see how they can be integrated seamlessly into your existing work-flow.

-Brandtjen & Kluge, Inc.
+Brandtjen & Kluge, LLC.